• Home

 • Property Condition: Significant wear and tear can necessitate repainting to maintain appeal and integrity.

-• Market Factors: Repainting can enhance property appeal, attract tenants, and justify higher rents.
+• Market Factors: Repainting can enhance property appeal, attract long-term tenants, and justify higher rents.

 • Cost-Benefit: Regular painting is an investment in the property, but budget constraints should be considered.